hdShang/arxiv-daily/docs/cs-CV/2025-11-08/papers/251105929v1-coma-complementary-masking-and-hierarchical-dynamic-multi-window-sel.md

 ---
 layout: default
-title: CoMA: Complementary Masking and Hierarchical Dynamic Multi-Window Self-Attention in a Unified Pre-training Framework
+title: "CoMA: Complementary Masking and Hierarchical Dynamic Multi-Window Self-Attention in a Unified Pre-training Framework"
 ---

 # CoMA: Complementary Masking and Hierarchical Dynamic Multi-Window Self-Attention in a Unified Pre-training Framework